-Treatment depends on the presence of other disorders, and the person's age and cognitive ability.
+Treatment depends on the exclusion of other disorders, as well as on the person's age and cognitive ability.
 At Mayo Clinic, digestive disease specialists (gastroenterologists) work closely with pediatricians and psychologists to treat people with rumination syndrome.

-For people who have developmental disabilities, treatment may involve mild aversive training — associating rumination with negative consequences — or other behavioral techniques.
-For people with rumination syndrome who also have bulimia nervosa, treatment focuses on the eating disorder.
+For people who have mental or developmental disabilities, such behavioral treatment may not be possible.
+Treatment may involve mild aversive training — associating rumination with negative consequences — or other behavioral techniques.

 For infants, treatment usually focuses on working with parents or caregivers to change the infant's environment and behavior.